hussein-aitlahcen/gns-rs/README.md

 Some features might be missing, if you are interested to introduce more abstraction, feel free to open a PR/Issue.

 Libraries:
-- `gns-sys` is C++ library from Valve compiled with bindings generated.
+- `gns-sys` is the C++ library from Valve compiled with bindings generated (the library is directly compiled by cargo so you don't need to have it already installed).
-- `gns` is the high level Rust wrapper.
+- `gns` is the high level, type-safe Rust wrapper.

 Even if `gns` is a high level abstraction, it re-export most of the low level functions/structures/constants.